grantfitzsimmons/portfolio/src/content/post/geospecify/index.md

 As the point of contact for the Specify team in the GeoSpecify initiative, I’ve had the unique opportunity to engage with a vibrant community of geologists, curators, and researchers from around the world.
 This experience has been enlightening, challenging, and rewarding, allowing me to play a major role in a project aiming to extend the existing Specify platform to support geoscience collections.

+In early 2023 I was asked by the then director of the Specify Collections Consoritum, Jim Beach, to play a role in the GeoSpecify initiative as a lead for the KU side of the project.
+I very excited for the opportunity, but equal parts intimidated to play such an important part in this kind of groundbreaking effort.
+I understood that the success of this project would not only impact my daily obligations but also countless individuals and organizations relying on the data model and application we develop.
+It felt like a massive weight was on my shoulders, but I could not have been more excited.

+At that time, I was still a student navigating my final year of undergraduate studies in Business Administration.
+The idea of leading such a significant project made me question my abilities.
+I often wondered if I was truly qualified to contribute meaningfully to an initiative of this scale.
+The stakes were high, and the responsibility felt immense.
+I understood that my decisions could influence the project's direction and, ultimately, the success of our entire consortium.
+Balancing my academic commitments with the demands of this role was daunting, leaving me with a mix of excitement and anxiety.
+Fortunately, I had a supportive team and mentors who believed in my potential and encouraged me to embrace this opportunity.

+However, as I became more intimately involved with the project, I realized that my role was not just about technical expertise but also about collaboration, communication, and adaptability.
+I had to learn to leverage my strengths and seek support where needed, building a network of experts and colleagues who shared my passion for advancing geoscience collections.
+This focus has been instrumental in overcoming challenges and driving the project forward, and I have learned many important lessons about the geoscience community and the power of collaboration along the way.

 ## Project Overview

+We had a relatively short timeline to complete the project, with the following key milestones:

 **Duration:** January 2023 - Q1 2025